swallez/gdocs2hugo/README.md

 # gdocs2hugo

-Low tech CMS based on Google Docs and Hugo with some Rust glue inbetween
+A simple CMS for non tech-savvy people, based on Google Docs for content creation/editing and Hugo for publication, with some Rust glue inbetween.